-Age Limit for Limb Lengthening Surgery: How it Affects Your Eligibility
+Age Limit for Limb Lengthening Surgery: The Best Age for Leg Lengthening Procedures

 Minimum Age Limit for Limb Lengthening Surgery

-The minimum age for limb lengthening surgery is determined by the reason for the procedure.
-In general, it is performed on children who have a significant difference in limb length due to a birth defect or injury.
-In these cases, the child must be at least 5 years old as their bones need to be fully formed and they must be able to participate in the recovery process.
+The minimum age for limb lengthening surgery depends on the purpose of the procedure.
+Generally, for children with significant limb length discrepancies due to congenital conditions or injuries, the surgery can be performed once the child is at least 5 years old, as their bones must be fully developed and they must be capable of participating in the recovery process.

 Maximum Age Limit for Limb Lengthening Surgery

-There is no theoretical maximum age limit for limb lengthening surgery.
-However, factors such as physical strength, overall health, bone mineral density, and bone quality are evaluated before the procedure is performed.
-It is recommended to have the surgery before the age of 50, as bone density and quality decrease with age.
-If you are over 50 and considering limb lengthening surgery, it is best to have a bone density test before making a decision.
+There is no specific maximum age limit for limb lengthening surgery.
+However, factors such as overall health, bone mineral density, and bone quality are evaluated before the procedure.
+It is advisable to undergo the surgery before 50 years old, as bone density and quality decline with age.
+If you're over 50 and considering limb lengthening surgery, a bone density test is recommended prior to making a decision.

 Best Age for Limb Lengthening Surgery

-The best age to have cosmetic limb lengthening surgery is between 20 and 40 years.
-This is because the body reaches peak strength and mass between these ages, and the process of remodeling, where old bone is replaced with new bone, is still active.
-After age 40, bone mass gradually begins to decrease, making it less ideal for limb lengthening surgery.
+The optimal age for cosmetic limb lengthening surgery is between 20 and 40 years old.
+During this time, the body reaches its peak strength and mass, and bone remodeling—the process of replacing old bone with new bone—remains active.
+After 40 years old, bone mass gradually decreases, making leg lengthening surgery less favorable.

 Contact us via WhatsApp at +90 533 973 5289 or by email at email@example.com to schedule your consultation.